-- Use your field guides to identify as many plants or animals as you can.
+- 1. Use your field guides to identify as many plants or animals as you can.
 Are there any new ones that you didn't see last season?
 Are there fewer organisms now? - 2.
-Write a description of your 10m x 10m site.
+Write a description of your 10m × 10m site.
 Compare the way it looks now with your previous photos of the site.
 Describe any differences that you notice. - 3.
-Repeat #2, using your 2m x 2m site. - 4.
-Write a prediction of what your site might look like in another 3 months when you come back here.
+Repeat #2, using your $2m \times 2m$ site. - 4.
+Write a prediction of what your site might look like in another three months when you come back here.

-Extension Options
+Extension